skapichy/mongodb_eduhub_project/README.md

 - import pandas as pd
 - import random

+### Tech Stack
+- MongoDB
+- Python (with pymongo)
+- Faker – for generating synthetic user and course data
+- Pandas, Matplotlib, Seaborn – for data analysis and visualization
+- Jupyter Notebook – for interactive documentation and code execution

 ### Start MongoDB Server
 - Ensure MongoDB is running locally or update your connection string in the .py and .ipynb files:
 - client = MongoClient("mongodb://localhost:27017/")